Common name: Algaroba, Mesquite, Junglee kikar जगली कीकर (Hindi), Vilayati babul (Hindi)

 The Mesquite has been introduced in Asia and Africa and is now wide spread in

-in Arizona, it is a drought resistant small tree, very useful in gardens for
+It is a drought resistant small tree, and has been planted in dry areas

 to 12 m tall; trunk to 1.2 m in diameter, bark thick, brown or blackish,